MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/settings.md

 Display Properties are custom item properties that can be added to all items in your catalog.
 Certain properties can be set in the *Display Property Mappings* section to be used searches, filters, and orderings when using the [`SearchItems` API](/gaming/playfab/features/commerce/ugc/search)

-Once you add a field to `DisplayPropertyIndexInfos` in your catalog config (or modify *Display Property Mappings* in settings), you need to republish all of the public catalog items in order for that field to be properly indexed.
-Additionally, only the top-level Display Properties are indexed, so anything nested will **NOT** be indexed.
-Display Property names must be unique for all properties.
+When you add a field to `DisplayProperties`, it will create a new index for you in the database.
+Only documents added or updated after index creation will be included.
+If you need the Display Property to apply to all items you will need to republish the entire catalog.

 `DateTime`, `Double`, and `Queryable String` display properties are **queryable**, these properties can be used in Filter and OrderBy statements.